JamesStudd/DiscordBot/README.md

 - **Genre**
 Gets a random emoji from the scraped "EveryNoise" data, can optionally pass in a word and it'll try and find something related, IE "rock" could bring up "German Post-rock".
 Posts the genre in the chat as well as a link to the Spotify playlist.
 ![Genre command](https://i.imgur.com/8pXW0hg.png)
+- **Remindme**
+Creates a reminder that will when tag the user at the appropriate time.
+Uses natural language date inputs with `chrono-node`, so the user can input something like `?remindme in 3 weeks at 4pm "Renew phone contract"`.
+Stores the reminders in a database and uses a cron job to check old reminders.

 ## Usage